 - Mechanical: These function similarly to the operation of a normal scale, where a spring moves under the application of force.
 The deflection of a spring is directly proportional to the applied force, so the movement is shown on a scale.

 - Hydraulic: Often referred to as hydraulic load cells.
 The cell contains liquid, which becomes pressurized when a force is applied.
 The sensor takes the measurement by displaying the pressure on a dial.

 - Strain gauge: This metal cylinder is compressed under application of a force.
 The contraction in the cylinder can be measured, as the force causes increased resistance measured by an applied electrical current.

 A temperature sensor converts the temperature into another quantity such as mechanical movement for a dial or an electric voltage.

-- Thermocouple – Thomas Seebeck discovered that when any conductor is subjected to a thermal gradient, it will generate a voltage.
+- Thermocouple: Thomas Seebeck discovered that when any conductor gets subjected to a thermal gradient, it generates a voltage.
 Thermocouples are usually wires insulated from each other with plastic or glass fiber materials.

-- Liquid Expansion – These sensors are thermometers that can be filled with mercury or an evaporating fluid that are used in refrigerators.
-Temperature changes produce expansion or evaporation of the liquid so the sensor becomes pressurized.
+- Liquid expansion: These sensors work as thermometers that can be filled with mercury or an evaporating fluid used in refrigerators.
+Temperature changes produce expansion or evaporation of the liquid, so the sensor becomes pressurized.
 The change is shown on a simple pressure gauge.

-- Bimetallic – When two metals are rigidly joined together as a two-layer strip and heated, the difference in the expansion rate causes the strip to bend.
-For sensors on the production line the strip is twisted into a long thin coil inside a tube.
+- Bimetallic: When two metals are rigidly joined together as a two-layer strip and heated, the difference in the expansion rate between the two metals causes the strip to bend.
+For sensors on the production line, the strip is twisted into a long thin coil inside a tube.
 One end is fixed at the bottom of the tube and the other turns and moves a pointer on a dial.